The satellite view shows Kuwait (City), a major port, by far the largest city in the state and the national capital of Kuwait

 The country has two ports: Shuwaik Port a cargo port in the west of the capital, and Ahmadi Port, the principal oil port in Ahmadi, 40 km south of Kuwait city.

-Kuwait-City has a population of about 71,500, half a million people live in the Capital Region, and just over 4.2 million live in the country, about one-third of them are Kuwaiti nationals.
+Kuwait-City has a population of about 71,500, half a million people live in the Capital Region, and just over 4.6 million live in the country, less than one-third of its populace are Kuwaiti nationals.
 The official language

 The city is home to the Kuwait University (ku.edu.kw